Documentation

 Testing payload conversion scripts

 Payload Conversion scripts can be tested in the Blockbax Web Client.
 Depending on the payload type a test payload can be provided, and the conversion script is then executed for that payload.
-For JSON and String type payloads a string can be provided.
-For CBOR and BYTES type payloads a hex string is expected.
+For the JSON, CBOR, String and Avro types, a string can be provided as payload.
+For the CBOR and Bytes type, a hex string can be provided.
 The test payload can be saved with the conversion script.
 This allows doing basic regression testing when making changes to the script and verifying that the output measurements are correct for that payload.
 When the conversion script is executed for the payload the web client will show the measurements and logs that were produced by the payload conversion.
 Please note that this is only a visual representation of the outcome of the payload conversion, no actual measurements are ingested.
 Any problems with the script or resulting measurements are shown as log messages.